 Camping at Felsenthal National Wildlife Refuge is allowed, but is limited to smaller RVs, vans, cars, and tent campers.
-Recreational camping is generally not permitted.
-Use of campgrounds is restricted only for wildlife-related activities (hunting, fishing, birdwatching, photography).
+Recreational camping is generally not permitted, instead, camping is restricted for wildlife-related activities (hunting, fishing, birdwatching, photography).
 Six of the refuge’s seven campgrounds are set up next to boat ramps.
 The remaining seventh campground is reachable only by boat.
 Otherwise, camping is free.

 Camping at Felsenthal National Wildlife Refuge